atsign-foundation/at_services/CONTRIBUTING.md

 ## Reporting a bug

-The best place to start reporting bugs on the libraries published by
-@‎protocol would be the “View/report issues” link available on [pub.dev](https://pub.dev/publishers/atsign.org/packages).
+The best place to start reporting bugs on the libraries published by at_protocol would be the “View/report issues” link available on [pub.dev](https://pub.dev/publishers/atsign.org/packages).

 ![alt_text](images/image4.png "View/report issues highlight")